cyberbotics/webots-doc/robotis-op2/send-a-controller-to-the-robot.md

 This will stop the controller and clean all files previously sent to the robot.
 You can also stop the controller by pressing the right button at the back of the robot.
 This will not entirely stop the controller but will at least avoid the robot from moving.
-It will also release the torque of all the servos.
+It will also release the torque of all the servomotors.